 - To reach the STAR login page, navigate back to the STAR Degree Audit main page from the top of this page or click here.
-Click the button that says “Click to Login” to be redirected to the STAR website and enter your NMSU username and password.
+Click the button that says “Click to Login” from the STAR Degree Audit main page to be redirected to the STAR website and enter your NMSU username and passphrase.
 (Faculty and staff must be approved users.
-Contact your department head to be added to the system.)
+Go to ssar.nmsu.edu to request access)

-- First, choose a college or branch campus from the drop down menu.
+- First, choose a undergraduate or community college campus from the drop down menu.

-- Once you select a college or campus, a list of available programs for that campus or college will be in the next drop down menu.
+- Once you select a college campus, a list of available programs for that college will be in the next drop down menu.

 - Choose the catalog year that is appropriate for you.
 If you are unsure which year to choose, see the catalog section at the end of this page.

 - If you added a Planned Course and want it to appear, select ‘Include Planned Courses’ from the What If courses dropdown.